Categorical grant: Cooperative federalism

 Categorical grants increase the ability of the federal government to influence policy at the state and local levels.
-The founding fathers, particularly the antifederalists, were skeptical of the power of the national government, and so the Constitution does not afford the federal government many tools to steer policy at the state and local levels.
+The United States Founding Fathers, particularly the Anti-Federalists, were skeptical of the power of the national government, and so the Constitution does not afford the federal government many tools to steer policy at the state and local levels.
 This means that when Congress has ideas about things they would like to implement on a national level, they have to have a way to get states to comply or agree.
 Categorical grants and other grants provide a way for the federal government to work cooperatively with the states and still get a broader national outcome.
 This outlines the basic idea of cooperative federalism where the states and the federal government work cooperatively and equally to achieve something bigger than either can do alone.
 Grants thereby incentivize states to help implement federal government national plans.